nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 eyes, that went warmly to her.
 She was brown, but she had tinted her leaf-like face to a ravishing chestnut.
-She had on an orange scarf over a green frock, which was way above her knees, giving an adequate view of legs lovely in fine champagne-colored stockings....
+She had on an orange scarf over a green frock, which was way above her knees, giving an adequate view of legs lovely in fine champagne-colored stockings.<span class="three-dots"></span>

-Her shaft hit home....
-Jake crossed over to her table.
+Her shaft hit home.<span class="three-dots"></span>Jake crossed over to her table.
 He ordered Scotch and soda.

 “Scotch is better with soda or even water,” he said.
 “English folks